ambekarambika/evcar/README.md

 # Electric Vehicle Guidance Portal

-A premium, modern 13-page web application designed to educate and guide users on transitioning to Electric Vehicles (EVs).
+A  modern  web application designed to educate and guide users on transitioning to Electric Vehicles (EVs).
 It features interactive client-side calculators, dynamic locator maps, model comparisons, and is fully structured to bind with a FastAPI and raw SQL database backend.

 ---